prasann/spellmaster-quiz/src/prd.md

 - **Contextual Appropriateness**: Playful but not distracting animations that reinforce learning
 - **Celebrations**: Confetti and star animations to celebrate correct answers
 - **Feedback Animation**: Words animate in sequence when displayed, score pulses when increased
+- **Input Guidance**: Subtle pulse animations on input fields to draw attention, arrow indicators to guide the user's eye from the word display to the input area
+- **Button Feedback**: Motion effects on buttons to increase perceived responsiveness and engagement

 ### UI Elements & Component Selection
 - **Component Usage**: Cards for quiz content, buttons for actions, modal for results